Making a decision as a team is hard enough as it is, let alone if you try to do it via video conferencing.

 Each person gets an equal opportunity to speak up, wherever they’re joining from, and you get the results instantly, without wasting precious time.

 This makes team decisions democratic and politically neutral.
-Every vote has the same impact – regardless of the person’s role, or their previous influence over decisions.
+Every vote holds the same weight – regardless of the person’s role, or their previous influence over decisions.

 The most important thing though is that you can spend your meeting discussing the most important parts and implications of the decision – be that from narrowing down the options you should consider or understanding from the outset where opinions lie.